MontaVista-OpenSourceTechnology/imx-systemready-firmware/README.md

 There may be more.

-The standard builds from NXP are not SystemReady.
-They build u-boot with OPTEE enabled, but don't build OPTEE into the image, so when u-boot tries to access EFI things it goes through OPTEE, which fails.
-I tried building OPTEE per the insructions and adding it to the build, but it still didn't work.
-So this build just disabled OPTEE in u-boot.
+### Setting Up For Your Build

-After you check this out, you must run:
+After you check this this git repository out, you must run:

 ```
   git submodule init